wmaucla/mlops-kubernetes/README.md

 2. Deploying postgres DB as a datastore via terraform
 3. Metaflow used job orchestration
 4. Feast for feature store implementation
+5. Mlflow for model registry
-5. Seldon for model serving
+6. Seldon for model serving

+See a high level overview here:

 ![mlops_platform.png](mlops_platform.png)

+Note that Kafka, Prometheus, Grafana are not shown (yet) in this example.

 ## 🔨 Versions 🔨